Duke Players to Watch Against Oral Roberts - First Round

 Top Duke Players to Watch vs. Oral Roberts - First Round

-When the Duke Blue Devils (26-8) and Oral Roberts Golden Eagles (30-4) match up in the first round of the NCAA tournament at Amway Center on Thursday at 7:10 PM ET, Kyle Filipowski and Max Abmas will be two of the top players to watch.
+The Duke Blue Devils (26-8) and the Oral Roberts Golden Eagles (30-4) are set to meet in the first round of the NCAA tournament on Thursday at Amway Center, with a tip-off time of 7:10 PM ET.
+When these two squads hit the floor, Kyle Filipowski and Max Abmas are two players to watch.

 Use our link to get a free trial of fuboTV, where you can watch college hoops and tons of other live sports without cable!